javascript-tutorial/server/README.md

     Please note that the argument of `edit` is exactly the language you cloned at step 5.

-    Wait a bit as it reads the tutorial from disk and builds static assets.
+    Wait a bit while it reads the tutorial from disk and builds static assets.

     Then access the site at `http://127.0.0.1:3000`.